You may think that when you get a bruise there’s nothing to do but wait for it to heal.

-It’s possible to be allergic to arnica, so do a patch test before applying arnica lotion to a large area of skin.
+Topical use of arnica can lead to contact dermatitis in some people, so do a patch test before applying arnica lotion to a large area of the skin.
 If you’re allergic to sunflowers or marigold, it’s likely that you’re also allergic to arnica.

 According to research, arnica might be able to reduce bruising and swelling when applied topically or taken as a homeopathic treatment in pill form.

 Arnica may also have a range of other useful medical benefits.
 Check with your doctor before using any type of arnica if you have any concerns.